msmfsd/codefolio-guide/README.md

   `$ sudo apt install apache2`

-4. Go your home user directory, mine is named ubuntu but for the rest of this guide we will call it username, make sure you insert your actual user folder name for these commands:
+4. Go your home user directory, mine is named ***ubuntu*** but for the rest of this guide we will call it ***yourusername***, make sure you insert your actual user folder name for these commands:

   `$ cd /home/yourusername`

-5. Clone or FTP your Codefolio API repo (here I am using the project repo on github so from here on our API directory will be called **codefolio-api**):
+5. Clone or FTP your Codefolio API (here I am using my Codefolio API repo on github so from here on my API directory will be called **codefolio-api**):

   `$ git clone https://github.com/msmfsd/codefolio-api.git`